 The MMEP will continue to host the following activities to ensure consultation with the parents of migrant children:

-Two regional parent advisory council meetings (RPAC) in the primary cities of the state with a migratory population.
+A minimum of eight regional parent advisory council meetings (RPAC) in the primary cities of the state with a migratory population.

-Two state parent advisory council meetings (SPAC) centrally located in the state during the school year.
+At least one state parent advisory council meetings (SPAC) centrally located in the state during the school year.

-Two regional workshops directly or through a network of community based organizations or school districts on various educational and health topics.
+Two regional workshops directly or through a network of community-based organizations or school districts on various educational and health topics.
 These workshops provide capacity-building training and activities for the parents.

 College and career workshops for the parents, high school and OSY students.

 The SPAC and RPAC provide a forum for parents to consult with the MMEP staff on the planning and operation of the program to best meet the needs of their children.
-For example, the MMEP developed by-laws that were revised in 2014 – 2015 by the SPAC members.
-In accordance with those by-laws, the Parent Involvement Plan (PIP) was and is reviewed and evaluated by the current members and amended as needed on an annual basis.
+In accordance with the by-laws, the Parent Involvement Plan (PIP) was and is reviewed and evaluated by the current members and amended as needed on an annual basis.
 The PIP serves as a guide for the MMEP in achieving a high level of parental involvement.
 The MMEP will continue a shared responsibility with the parents to improve their children’s achievement and to meet the State’s standards in academic performance.
 The MMEP members of the SPAC developed these goals, objectives, and expectations for parent involvement:

 Increase the participation of all eligible parents in the MMEP sponsored activities.